microsoft/app-camp/docs/aad/MeetingConfigurableTab.md

 - Use the Teams JS SDK to understand the current Microsoft Teams Frame Context
 - Use the Teams JS SDK to understand whether the tab is being shared to the Microsoft Teams Meeting Content Stage

-!!! warning
-    Currently it is only possible to use tabs in Meetings using the Microsoft Teams Desktop Client.

 ???+ info "Video briefing"
     <div class="video">
       <img src="/app-camp/assets/video-coming-soon.png"></img>